LumaKernel/const-map-ts/README.md

 # ConstMap

-**ConstMap** is a TypeScript library that enables you to define constant mappings from strings to any kind of value in a type-safe way.
+**ConstMap** is a TypeScript library that enables you to define constant mappings from strings to any kind of value in a type-happy way.

 ## Install (npm)